|

 (2) William Smalley, The World is Too Much With Us, Reading in Missionary Anthropology II, p.
 702.

-(3) Steven C. Hawthorne Acts of Obedience, Perspectives on the World Christian Movement, 1999, William Carey Library, p.
+(3) Steven C. Hawthorne, Acts of Obedience, Perspectives on the World Christian Movement, 1999, William Carey Library, p.
 123.

 (4) Sherwood G. Lingenfelter and Marvin K. Mayers, Ministering Cross-Culturally.
 Copyright 1986, Baker Books.

-Back to Ethnic Harvest site map
+* Back to Ethnic Harvest site map

-Copyright © 1999-2008 Ethnic Harvest.
+Copyright © 2015 Ethnic Harvest.
 All rights reserved.